nanobox-io/nanobox/README.md

-  update-images Updates docker images. evar          Manage environment variables. dns           Manage dns aliases for local applications. log           View and streams application logs. version       Show the current Nanobox version. server        Start a dedicated nanobox server
+  update-images Updates docker images. evar          Manage environment variables. dns           Manage dns aliases for local applications. log           Streams application logs. version       Show the current Nanobox version. server        Start a dedicated nanobox server

 Flags:
-      --debug     In the event of a failure, drop into debug context -h, --help      help for
+      --debug     In the event of a failure, drop into debug context -h, --help      help for nanobox
   -t, --trace     Increases display output and sets level to trace -v, --verbose   Increases display output and sets level to debug

-Use " [command] --help" for more information about a command.
+Use "nanobox [command] --help" for more information about a command.
 ```

 ### Documentation